BinItAI/BetterLoader/README.md

 ---

 ## About BetterLoader
-BetterLoader is an extension of the default PyTorch dataloader class, that allows for custom transformations pre-load and image subset definitions.
+BetterLoader is a hyper-customizable extension of the default PyTorch dataloader class, that allows for custom transformations pre-load and image subset definitions.
 Use the power of custom index files to maintain only a single copy of a dataset with a fixed, flat file structure, and allow BetterLoader to do all the heavy lifting.

 ## Installation
 ```sh